grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 For example:

 ```
-Use American English spellings
+Use US English spellings

-American English is preferred by our technical documentation style-guide.
+US English is preferred by our technical documentation style-guide.
 For more information, refer to https://github.com/grafana/technical-documentation/tree/main/docs/sources/style-guide.
 ```